Technology Requirements & Support

 What is Zoom like?

-Zoom does not offer breakout rooms, moderator/participant privileges, whiteboards, polls, or hand-raising.
+Zoom does not offer breakout rooms, moderator/participant privileges, whiteboards, or polls.
 However, you can still share your PowerPoint presentations by using “Share Screen” and students can use the chat box to share comments, etc.

 Some cool stuff about Zoom: